AhmedSakrr/keyloggerJS/README.md

 # KeyloggerJS
 [![Software License](https://img.shields.io/badge/licence-GPLV2-blue.svg)](LICENSE)

 KeyloggerJS is developed in native Javascript (ES5).
-It's not a `npm` module, but just a client-side library that you can use by any standard integration (or not.... ;-]).
+It's a client-side library that you can use on any webpage, you have just to find how include it (discreetly, obfuscated ways, xss...).
 KeyloggerJS is structured into submodules.
 Modules availables are:

 - ***http***
 - ***dom***